 Technology has changed our lives in many ways and has opened up a plethora of opportunities for expanding our human experience far beyond our imaginations.
-For instance, today’s shoppers can sit in the comfort of their homes while they explore the multitude of choices available.
-The convenience of online shopping isn’t limited to buying clothes or electronics.
+For instance, if you are ready to shop, you can sit in the comfort of your own home while exploring the multitude of choices available online.
+But, the convenience of online shopping isn’t limited to buying clothes or electronics.
 With this new way of doing business comes an innovative approach to booking hotels, rental cars, airlines, or travel insurance such as Travel Guard.
-Whether traveling for business, leisure, or relocating, we are only a few clicks away from organizing the entire experience.
+Whether traveling for business, leisure, or relocating, we are only a few clicks away from organizing your entire experience.

 In the past few years, online travel sales have grown significantly.
 The majority of online travel sales were generated in the U.S. alone with more than $168 billion spent.
 This figure is projected to continue this rapid growth pattern annually.
 Surveys show that 47% of travelers like OTAs (online travel agencies) because the websites are user-friendly and offer great discounts.